 Watch for Index Funds That Are Too Expensive

-As you now know, index funds are passively-managed, which means the management team simply buys the securities found in the index and therefore doesn't need to do any research and there is very little trading needed.
-This naturally keeps internal costs of operating the index funds very low.
-Therefore there is no good reason to charge expenses to investors more than the average for index funds, which is about 0.40%.
+As you now know, index funds are passively-managed, which means the management team simply buys the securities found in the index and therefore doesn't need to do any research, and there is very little trading needed.
+This lack naturally keeps the internal costs of operating the index funds very low.
+Therefore, there is no good reason to charge expenses to investors more than the average for index funds, which is about 0.52%.

 Here are some of the most expensive S&P 500 Index funds:

 - Invesco S&P 500 Index Fund (SPICX) C Shares: 1.31% expense ratio

 - Wells Fargo Index (WFINX) C Shares: 1.20% expense ratio

 Note that these funds may have other share classes that are less expensive than these.

 The Balance does not provide tax, investment, or financial services or advice.
 The information is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.